 An Academic Year for traditional undergraduate and graduate students will have an annual review that corresponds with the end of the spring semester payment period but not before final grades are posted.
-An Academic Year for Non-Traditional Studies students, although it consists of three semesters (summer, fall, spring; each with two, 6-week cycles), will have its annual review at the same time as the others.
+Adult and Graduate Studies students will have their annual review at the end of the spring semester ending June 30 after all grades are posted.